Singapore PayrollReading Time: 2 minutes

 What Is Required to Set up Payroll in Singapore?

 Before setting up Singapore payroll, you have to establish an entity or subsidiary.
 You will need to send someone from your company to Singapore to officially hire a local candidate.
 The process to establish a subsidiary could lag on for months, taking a significant amount of time, money, and emails.
-Instead, you can work with Globalization Partner’s Employer of Record platform to hire employees on your behalf.
+Instead, you can work with Globalization Partner’s Employer of Record model to hire employees on your behalf.

 What Entitlement/Termination Terms Are Needed to Set up Payroll?